The 7 Wonders of Big Data and Analytics in the Power and Energy Sector

 By 2035, the Asia-Pacific Economic Cooperation (APEC), in which the Philippines actively participate, targets a reduction of aggregate energy intensity by 45%, based on 2005.

 Big data analytics can play a significant part in the power sector’s role in this situation by deriving data coming from smart meters, asset operations, business policies, and weather data.
-In fact, it can be integrated and analyzed over time, which helps design electrical devices with energy-efficiency parameters, thus reducing power requirements.
-Moreover, energy efficiency plays a vital role in reducing carbon emissions.
+It can be integrated and analyzed over time, which helps design electrical devices with energy-efficiency parameters, thus reducing power requirements.
+Energy efficiency plays a vital role in reducing carbon emissions.
 To achieve this, power corporations can forecast usage and predict savings by leveraging big data solutions in this manner.

 2. Risk Management

 Implementing a big data strategy in any business model can work wonders in assessing and managing hefty risks.
-In addition, it eliminates the practice of deriving business decisions from gut-feel and empowers executives with hard evidence instead.
+It eliminates the practice of deriving business decisions from gut-feel and empowers executives with hard evidence instead.
 The truth can be said for the power and utility industry.
 Making informed investment decisions is the pinnacle of effectively utilizing the power of big data analytics.

 3. Power Planning